Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: System Design

-Crop selection filters out low-quality person crops based on bounding box overlap and keypoint confidence, as described in \cref{sec:Algorithm}.
-The remaining crops are then batched, with size $\beta_3$ being dynamic based on the number of persons in the scene, and sent to the feature extractor.
-Once features are extracted, the are sent for transfer to the server.
-Each high-level task receives data at the granularity of a frame batch, and sends data to the server at whatever granularity that task requires.
-Each high-level task has its own process and works in parallel with other tasks as well as with crop selection and feature extraction.
-Communication is completely decoupled from the pipeline, so once the data is sent the local node pipeline continues to function as normal.
-Importantly, no identifiable information is ever sent to the global node, keeping in line with the privacy and ethical concerns mentioned in \cref{sec:Ethics}
+Before feature extraction, crop selection filters out low-quality person crops based on bounding box overlap and keypoint confidence, as described in \cref{sec:Algorithm}.
+By default, crops with an IoU higher than 0.1 or with 9 or more keypoints with confidence below 60\% are discarded.
+These thresholds can be adjusted to best suit the target application.
+Out of the remaining crops only a single crop with the highest overall keypoint confidence for each person is selected.
+The remaining crops are batched, with a dynamic size of $\beta_3$ based on the number of persons in the scene.
+Feature extractor receives the batch of $\beta_3$ crops.
+Once features are extracted, they are sent for transfer to the global node.
+Each high-level task receives data at the granularity of a frame batch with size $\beta_1$, and sends data to the global node at the granularity that task operates at ($\delta_0, \delta_1, ..., \delta_n$).
+Only de-identified data is sent to the high-level tasks, keeping in line with the ethical concerns mentioned in \cref{sec:Ethics} and \cref{sec:Algorithm}.
+Each high-level task has its own process and works in parallel with other tasks as well as with crop selection and feature extraction in stage 5 of the pipeline.